KV 11

 Rameses III

-King of Upper and Lower Egypt, Powerful is the Justice of Ra, Beloved of Amen; Son of Ra, Ra has Fashioned Him, Ruler of Heliopolis
+King of Upper and Lower Egypt, Powerful is the Justice of Ra, Beloved of Amen, Son of Ra, Born of Ra, Ruler of Heliopolis

 Hathor, "mistress of the west," in the tomb of Rameses III, in a relatively rare represenation with the head of a cow and two tall ostrich feathers, along with the cow horns and sun disk more usual to this goddess.
 In the background is the monkey-headed